ifyouseewendy/ifyouseewendy.github.io/source/_posts/2015-01-29-guidance-from-poodr.markdown

 ### Guidance

-When you create duck types you must both document and test their public inter- faces.
+When you create duck types you must both document and test their public interfaces.
 Fortunately, good tests are the best documentation.

 The decision to create a new duck type relies on judgment.
 The purpose of design is to lower costs; bring this measuring stick to every situation.
 If creating a duck type would reduce unstable dependencies, do so.
 Use your best judgment.